dil ko i:zhaar-e su;xan andaaz-e fat;h al-baab hai

 .sariir : 'Creaking; grating (as of a door on rusty hinges); scratching sound (of a pen)'.
 (Platts p.744)

 What does it mean to compose poetry?
 To the heart, it's a way of opening a gate or door-- perhaps even a rather forceful way.
 How violent is the process?
 It's not quite clear.
-The word istikaak can mean 'striking' or 'clashing'-- perhaps of the door rattling and groaning against the door-frame, but also with some suggestion of strong blows on the door.
+The unusual word istikaak deserves some 'fresh word' credit in its own right.
+It can mean 'striking' or 'clashing' (see the definition above)-- perhaps of the door rattling and groaning against the door-frame, but also with some possible suggestion of someone banging on the door.
 This martial possibility is enhanced by the meaning of fat;h as not only 'opening' but also 'conquering'.
-Perhaps poetry lets us force our way through some barrier.
+Perhaps composing poetry requires the poet to force his way through some barrier.
 What kind of a gateway is it?
-Where does it take us?
+Where does it take him?
 Who or what is behind it?
 As so often, we're left to decide for ourselves.

 But the main emphasis is on the sound of the the creaking or groaning of the rusty metal door-hinges as they reluctantly give way.
-This is the sound that's identical to the scratching of the pen.
+This is the sound that's equated with the scratching of the pen.
 In fact just such sound effects are already precisely and most enjoyably built into the word .sariir (see the definition above).

 And all that takes place 'here'.
 Does that mean 'here' on earth, among us humans?
 Or 'here' among poets?
 Or 'here' among some special group of poets who have the right 'style/manner'?
 Or perhaps simply 'here' where Ghalib himself sits writing?
 The verse gives us no information about how many poets can pull off this remarkable door-opening feat.